 Faculty members seeking tenure and/or promotion are advised to consult Section II, Chapter 3 of the Faculty Handbook that outlines University-wide criteria for tenure and promotion.
-They should also be cognizant of their department's Disciplinary Statements.
+They should also be cognizant of the respective department's Disciplinary Statements.